Tommimon/add-to-desktop/README.md

 This simple extension tries to make easier the GNOME process to create a desktop shortcut for apps.

-The idea is simple: instead of searching for the .desktop files throw multiple folders let's use the application launcher that already groups all our apps.
+The idea is simple: instead of searching for the '.desktop' files through multiple folders let's use the application launcher that already groups all our apps.

-This extension adds a new line to the app context menu in the application launcher, the new entry ('Add to Desktop') if clicked automatically creates a desktop shortcut pointing to the app.
+This extension adds a new line to the app context menu in the application launcher, the new entry ('Add to Desktop') if clicked automatically creates a desktop shortcut to the app.
 This step may require your root password.

 When you have your shortcut on the desktop you still have to enable it with